-4.1 MEMBERS - The House of Delegates of XXSI shall consist of the Group Member Representatives, the Board of Director Members, the committee chairs and coordinators, the Non-Athlete At-Large House Members, and Athlete At-Large House Members appointed or elected [select one].604.1 MEMBERS
+4.1 MEMBERS - The House of Delegates of XXSI shall consist of the Group Member Representatives, the Board of Director Members, the committee chairs and coordinators, the Non-Athlete At-Large House Members, and Athlete At-Large House Members appointed or elected [select one].

+4.1 MEMBERS

-The House of Delegates of Hawaiian Swimming shall consist of the Group Member Representatives, the Athlete Representatives, the Coach Representatives, the Officials Representative, the Board Members designated in Section 605.1, and the At-Large House Members
+The House of Delegates of HISI shall consist of the Group Member Representatives, the Board of Director Members, the Non-Athlete At-Large House Members, and Athlete At-Large House Members appointed.

 .1 Group Member Representatives - Each Group Member in good standing shall appoint from its membership a Group Member Representatives and one or more alternates for each.
 The appointment shall be in writing, addressed to the Secretary of XXSI and duly certified by the chief executive officer or secretary of the appointing Group Member.
 The appointing Group Member may withdraw one or more of its Group Member Representatives or one or more of its alternates and substitute a new Group Member Representatives or new alternates by written notice, addressed to the Secretary of XXSI and signed by the chief executive officer or secretary of the appointing Group Member.
-The representatives of any Group Member are not required to be Individual Members of XXSI or USA Swimming.604.1.1 GROUP MEMBER REPRESENTATIVES
+The representatives of any Group Member are not required to be Individual Members of XXSI or USA Swimming.

+4.1.1 GROUP MEMBER REPRESENTATIVES

-Each Group Member in good standing shall appoint from its membership a Group Member Representative and one or more alternates.
-The appointment shall be in writing, addressed to the Secretary of Hawaiian Swimming and duly certified by the chief executive officer or secretary of the appointing Group Member.
-The appointing Group Member may withdraw its Group Member representative or one or more of its alternates and substitute a new Group Member Representative or new alternates by written notice, addressed to the Secretary of Hawaiian Swimming and signed by the chief executive officer or secretary of the appointing Group Member.
+Each Group Member in good standing shall appoint from its membership a Group Member Representative and one or more alternates for each.
+The appointment shall be in writing, addressed to the Secretary of HISI and duly certified by the chief executive officer or secretary of the appointing Group Member.
+The appointing Group Member may withdraw its Group Member representative or one or more of its alternates and substitute a new Group Member Representative or new alternates by written notice, addressed to the Secretary of HISI and signed by the chief executive officer or secretary of the appointing Group Member.
+The representatives of any Group Member are not required to be Individual Members of HISI or USA Swimming

 .2 Board of Directors - Board of Director Members as designated in Section 5.

+4.1.2 Board of Directors

+Board of Director Members as designated in Section 5.

 .3 Non-Athlete AT-LARGE House Members - Up to ten (10) non-athlete members of the House of Delegates may be appointed as At-Large House Members by the General Chair with the advice and consent of the Board of Directors.
 At-Large House Members shall hold office from the date of appointment through the conclusion of the annual meeting of the House of Delegates following such appointment or until their successors are appointed to the House of Delegates.

-604.1.2 AT-LARGE HOUSE MEMBERS
+4.1.3 NON-ATHLETE AT-LARGE HOUSE MEMBERS

 Up to ten (10) non-athlete members of the House of Delegates may be appointed as At-Large House Members by the General Chair with the advice and consent of the Board of Directors.
-Additionally, the General Chair, with advice and consent of the Board of Directors, shall appoint Athlete Members as Athlete At-Large House Members in a sufficient number to constitute at least 20% of the voting membership of the House of Delegates.
-The At-Large House Members shall hold office from the date of appointment through the conclusion of the annual meeting of the House of Delegates following such appointment or until their successors are appointed to the House of Delegates.
+At-Large House Members shall hold office from the date of appointment through the conclusion of the annual meeting of the House of Delegates following such appointment or until their successors are appointed to the House of Delegates.